13 Vintage Barbie Dolls That Are Worth a Fortune Today

 Fabergé Imperial Elegance Barbie (1997)

 Just as impressive as a shiny jewel-encrusted Fabergé egg, comes this elegant Barbie.
 Decked out in a lavish satin gown, with lattice stitching, jeweled beadwork, and gold lamé petticoat, this 1997 Barbie has probably never seen the inside of a toy box.
 She wears a 22K gold-plated tiara on her head and carries a 22K gold-plated egg-shape evening bag (which displays a tiny Swarovski crystal heart).
 The dress sparkles with 175 hand-sewn Swarovski crystals.
 Follette says this doll is very desirable and continues to hold her high value at around $500 to $600.
-This showy vintage Barbie loves costumes as much as the performers in these vintage circus photos!
+Put this exquisite Barbie among the other rare collectibles you'll only see in the Barbie museum, I say!

 Karl Lagerfeld Barbie (2014)